Your service name will be used in naming your resources like log groups, ECS services, etc.

 Map

-The image section contains parameters relating to the Docker build configuration and exposed port.
+The image section contains parameters relating to the Docker build configuration or referring to an existing container image.

 image.build